bot4s/telegram/README.md

 # FlunkeyBot
 [![Travis CI Build Status](https://travis-ci.org/mukel/FlunkeyBot.svg)](https://travis-ci.org/mukel/FlunkeyBot)

-Telegram Bot API Wrapper for Scala
+Telegram Bot API for Scala

-The aim of this project is to provide a 100% idiomatic Scala wrapper for the new Telegram Bot API.
-The whole API is stronly-typed and camelCased.
+The aim of this project is to provide a 100% idiomatic Scala wrapper for the new [Telegram Bot API](https://core.telegram.org/bots/api).
+The entire API is supported, strongly-typed (no JSON stuff) and camelCased.

 # About TOKEN safety
 Please **DO NOT SHARE BOT TOKENS** in any form.